eslick/cl-registry/README.md

   - Ensure we can use twitter oauth interface?
   - Just don't use twitter for now

-- Latest elephant builds CCL/SBCL?

 ### SBCL-specific problems:
   - Ensure that Elephant works on SBCL
-  - cl-l10n doesn't build on SBCL?
+  - Latest cl-l10n doesn't build on SBCL?